-If a lack of feedback isn't bad enough (after all, if you're enrolled in a writing course, you're there to get professional help to become better), is that that university class isn't going to be tailored to meet your needs.
+If a lack of feedback isn't bad enough (after all, if you're enrolled in a writing class, you're there to get professional help to become better), is that that university class isn't going to be tailored to meet your needs.
 It's just a class with a set agenda that's offered to whomever enters the university, whether it be an 18-year-old or a 50-year-old, regardless of experience or needs.
 That's how universities do things, because they have no other choice: they have to appeal to the masses.
 In addition, you're not going to receive any individual attention; sure, you'll get your work graded (maybe twice or three times a semester, if you're lucky), and you can always go and visit the professor in your free time (as long as it's during the professor's office hours).

 In short, university writing classes aren't a good return on ROI for several reasons: 1) they end up costing more in terms of time and money; 2) you won't get the feedback you need on your writing to ensure long-term results; 3) you won't get much, if any, individual attention; and 4) the course won't be tailored to fit your needs and address your writing issues.

 An onsite workshop that's customized to your needs will help you improve your writing skills because writing can be taught--it just has to be taught properly, which includes a tailored class with individual feedback, among other things.
 All in all, a customized onsite workshop has a much better ROI than a comparable class taught at a university.